tenfef/SlashCSS/docs/content/docs/utility/height.md

 ### Basic Usage

 Defind with `height`.
-There are 18 levels of height which are based on the standard unit chart.
+There are 20 levels of height which are based on the standard unit chart.

-{{% codeblock key="language" definition="html" margin="bottom" %}}
 ```html
 <div class="height:1"></div>
 <div class="height:2"></div>